A ratio of integration between quotients in geometric invariant theory: Introduction

-{\bf Acknowledgments.} I thank my thesis advisor Johan de Jong for teaching me algebraic geometry and for his charitable guidance and endless patience that led me through the discovery of these results.
-I also thank Burt Totaro for suggesting improvements to an earlier draft.
+{\bf Acknowledgments.} It is with pleasure that I thank my thesis advisor Johan de Jong, both for teaching me algebraic geometry and for his generous guidance that led me through the discovery of these results.
+I also thank Burt Totaro and the anonymous referees for their diligence in reading earlier manuscripts and for their valuable suggestions.